grantcarthew/start-prototype/docs/cli/start.md

 agents are defined in local config.
 ```

-Note: Agents must be defined in global config (per DR-004).
-Local config alone is insufficient unless it includes agent definitions (not recommended).
+Note: Per DR-004, agents can be defined in both global and local configs.
+If using only local config, at least one agent must be defined.
+For shared team configurations, defining agents in local `./.start/config.toml` allows the config to be committed to version control.

 **All context documents missing:**